-19.(1) An application under section 18, where the applicant has been delivered of an illegitimate child, may be made-

-- (a) at any time within twelve months from the child's birth; or - (b) at any subsequent time, upon proof that the man alleged to be the father of the child has within the twelve months next after the birth paid money for its maintenance; or - (c) at any time within the twelve months next after the man's return to Gibraltar, upon proof that he ceased to reside in Gibraltar within the twelve months next after the birth.
+- 19.(1) An application under section 18, where the applicant has been delivered of an illegitimate child, may be made- - (a) at any time within twelve months from the child's birth; or - (b) at any subsequent time, upon proof that the man alleged to be the father of the child has within the twelve months next after the birth paid money for its maintenance; or - (c) at any time within the twelve months next after the man's return to Gibraltar, upon proof that he ceased to reside in Gibraltar within the twelve months next after the birth. - (2) A single woman who has been delivered of a child may, upon proof that-

-(2) A single woman who has been delivered of a child may, upon proof thatthe age at which she, or the other party, might legally contract a marriage; and make at any time an application under section 18 against that party, notwithstanding that he may not within the twelve months next after the birth have paid money for the child's maintenance.
+- (a) before the birth she was a party to a marriage which would have been valid but for provisions of any law making it void on account of her, or the other party to the marriage, being under the age at which she, or the other party, might legally contract a marriage; and - (b) the other party had access to her within twelve months before the birth, make at any time an application under section 18 against that party, notwithstanding that he may not within the twelve months next after the birth have paid money for the child's maintenance.